ritwikbera/MLrandom/README.md

 * __L2 Regularization__: A fast and memory-efficient vectorized implementation of _L2 regularization_ that run on Numpy.
 Numpy has a fast C++ backend and for the same reason also bypasses the _Python GIL_.
 Thus, it is much faster than a looped version.

+* __Isomap__: An implementation of the _Isomap_ visualization algorithm that operates on geodesic distances.
+Uses an _sklearn_ utility function (based on Djikstra's + Priority Queue)to compute pairwise shortest distances from a given graph's adjacency-cum-distance matrix.

 * __Multi-Armed Bandits__: A test script that illustrates multi-armed bandits with updates based on the _Thomson Sampling_ procedure.

 * __Sparsity__: A test script that shows the memory effeciency of sparse matrices stored in compressed formats.